2023 Patients

 Meet Enki

 Enki came to us on July 3, 2023.
 Enki is a Great Barrington native and is estimated to be around 70 years old.
 He was laying on a boat ramp for 2 days.
-When we arrived to the scene, we could tell that Enki needed help.
+When we arrived at the scene, we could tell that Enki needed help.
 His eye is protruding out.
-Unfortunately, his eye cannot be saved and he will be having surgery soon to remove it.
-For now, he is on antibiotics and pain meds to make sure there is no infection before surgery.
-We will update this post after the procedure.
+Unfortunately, his eye couldn’t be saved and was surgically removed by our veterinarian.
+Enki did wonderful in rehab and was able to eat well on his own and was released back to his home!

 Meet Cedar

 Cedar game to us on June 25, 2023.
 Cedar is a wood turtle Native to New York.
 I received a call from a wildlife rehabilitator who needed assistance with him.
 Cedar was hit by a car and sustained major head trauma.
 His skull is fractured, as well as his jaw, and his bridge was fractured as well.
 We did receive special permission from NY, to rehabilitate him.
-Cedar has been doing great in the short time he has been here.
-His eyes have opened and he is drinking on his own.
-Cedar will be staying with us for a year while he recovers.
+Cedar needed a feeding tube because he wouldn’t eat.
+We tried on several occasions to get him to eat on his own with no luck.
+Cedar was transferred to Tufts wildlife clinic in late October.
+We initially dropped him off to see if we could get his jaw repaired, and unfortunately there isn’t anything the vets there can do.
+Because of the way his jaw healed he is only able to open his mouth about 25%.
+We decided to keep Cedar at Tufts so they can work with him on eating.
+Hopefully they have success, if they do, he can come back to us!

 Meet Yara